 You don’t have to worry about the financial consequences of hiring us.
 We take personal injury cases on contingency, so you’re not required to pay us upfront.
 We won’t collect our legal fees and costs unless we secure compensation for you.
 If we lose your case, you will never owe us any money.

-If you sustained injuries in an accident due to someone else’s negligence, call the Dallas personal injury attorneys of The Benton Law Firm at (214) 777-7777 for a free consultation today.
+If you sustained injuries in an accident due to someone else’s negligence, call the personal injury attorneys of The Benton Law Firm in Dallas at (214) 777-7777 for a free consultation today.
 We will protect your rights and fight for maximum compensation.